thoughtspot/thoughtspot.github.io/_release/notes.md

 <dlentry id="visual-embed-sdk">
 <dt>ThoughtSpot Visual Embed SDK enhancements</dt>
-<dd>ThoughtSpot Visual Embed SDK is now available to all external users who want to embed ThoughtSpot content in their application, product, or web page.<br>You can now download the Visual Embed SDK package from the <a href="https://www.npmjs.com/package/@thoughtspot/visual-embed-sdk" target="_blank">NPM site</a> and get started with embedding ThoughtSpot.<br>The new Visual Embed SDK package includes several new enhancements to support user authentication, full application rendition, custom action configuration for embedded pinboards and visualizations, and enumerators for handling the events generated by the embed configuration.
+<dd>ThoughtSpot Visual Embed SDK is now available to all external users who want to embed ThoughtSpot content in their application, product, or web page.<br>You can now download the Visual Embed SDK package from the <a href="https://www.npmjs.com/package/@thoughtspot/visual-embed-sdk" target="_blank">NPM site</a> and get started with embedding ThoughtSpot.<br>The new Visual Embed SDK package includes several new enhancements to support user authentication, full application rendition, custom action configuration for embedded Liveboards and visualizations, and enumerators for handling the events generated by the embed configuration.
 For more information, see the <a href="https://developers.thoughtspot.com/docs/?pageid=js-reference" arget="_blank">ThoughtSpot Developer Documentation</a>.</dd></dlentry>

 <dlentry id="session-api-enhancement">